MatheusDalia/pokedex-client/README.md

 ```
 3. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+**Server setup:**

+Go to https://github.com/MatheusDalia/pokedex-server.git and follow the instructions.

 ## Development team

 - **Matheus Dalia** - *Front-end/Back-end developer* - [MatheusDalia](https://github.com/MatheusDalia)